Exams for home educated students

 It can be daunting to think you must get your children through their exams, which is understandable.
 The whole system is confusing and can fill us parents with dread.
 There's no need to cram in a shed load of GCSEs before the age of 16, and there are various options when it comes to qualifications; there is no rush.
 You don't have to take as many as a child in school would; you could start younger or older and spread them out over a few years.
 Sadly, all the responsibility for arranging and paying for the exams is yours - this can be expensive.
 Spreading them out will help with the cost and the stress.

 It can be helpful to have a plan.
-If your child knows what they would like to do in the future or have activities they're keen on pursuing - work backwards with planning that route.
+If your child knows what they would like to do in the future or has activities they're keen on pursuing, work backwards to plan that route.

 Look at college admission requirements and work back from there.
 You don't have to do GCSEs at all.
 Alternative qualifications or part-time college provisions exist for 14-16 year olds.
 The H.E.
 Exam Wiki lists them here.

 Decide which subjects you want to do.
 Look at the page for your chosen subject on the H.E.
 Exam Wiki.
-This will tell you which specifications are available to home educated students and list the textbooks and other resources you'll need.
+This will tell you which specifications are available to home-educated students and list the necessary textbooks and other resources.

 Pick an exam board; you can do this by browsing the course books on the exam subject.
 It is possible to study many exam subjects just with the recommended exam board textbooks and past papers for practice, and with the help of the internet, many free resources are available.
 Check through our resources section too: https://www.thehomeeddaily.co.uk/section/resources